 With a degree from the College of Business and Economic Development, you will be prepared to adapt and thrive in the future of work.
 Our programs prepare you to be successful in the business world by offering leading-edge coursework as we partner with thriving businesses, allowing students to obtain experiences to better prepare them for what is to come after graduation.
 Whether you are learning online, in-person or in a hybrid format, you will acquire skills and competencies necessary to be a leader in the classroom and the workplace.

 The College of Business and Economic Development is accredited by the Association to Advance Collegiate Schools of Business (AACSB).
 As an AACSB-accredited school, we maintain the highest standard for business schools in the world.

-Whether you are pursuing your undergraduate or graduate degree from any of our four schools (Accountancy, Finance, Management or Marketing), our engaged faculty and unique opportunities will set you above all others.
+Whether you are pursuing your undergraduate or graduate degree from any of our five schools, (Accountancy, Finance, Leadership, Management, or Marketing), our engaged faculty and unique opportunities will set you above all others.